Profits at China's big state-owned industrial firms slide in 2014

-Last year's total profits at the biggest state industrial firms declined 5.7 percent from a year earlier to 1.4 trillion yuan (149 billion pounds) versus a 6.4 percent rise to 1.5 trillion yuan in 2013.
+Last year's total profits at the biggest state industrial firms declined 5.7 percent from a year earlier to 1.4 trillion yuan ($224 billion) versus a 6.4 percent rise to 1.5 trillion yuan in 2013.

 Beijing is set to start publishing a series of planning documents before the end of March aimed at boosting the performance of state enterprises, which is widely expected to be the most ambitious reform of government-owned industry in nearly two decades.